quartztz/game-of-rust/README.md

 ## issues/todo

  - [ ] i thought i had fixed the edge issue by having it loop around: apparently not, but the issue is fixed and i don't know _exactly_ what it does but i'll leave it at that for now.

+ - [ ] allow reading states from an input file, maybe a list of binary strings?
+TEMPLATE: 1920x1080 @ 40px scale => 27 lines of 48 characters (potentially 0s and 1s)